 “The school feels more integral to the community here.
-The dinner ladies, for example, all have their kids in the school and they all know each other.
+The dinner ladies all have their kids in the school and they all know each other, for example.
 There are networks of families and friendships that are very long-lasting, which sit beneath a lot of other stuff in the school.

-“On a personal level, I feel like it just gives us space.
-There’s space for us to go out with the kids, we have space in our house.
+“On a personal level, I feel like it gave us space.
+There’s space for us to go out with the kids and we have space in our house.
 There’s a sense that you can just be, without always rushing somewhere.
 In London, everything was always thinking about the next thing; you’re in your house but what’s the next house you’re going to get; you’re in your job but what’s the next job you’re going to get?”

 “There’s a common purpose among the heads in Middlesbrough.
 We’ve always worked together collaboratively to do the best for every child.
 You don’t just see a child in your school as being important, you see every child in the region as being important.

-“The people in the North East are really friendly – that’s the problem – you go shopping and you can’t get away from people in the North East because they’ll talk about anything.
+“The people in the North East are really friendly – that’s the problem – you go shopping and you can’t get away from people because they’ll talk about anything.

-“It’s a very well-kept secret but we’ve also got beautiful countryside in the North East, beaches and excellent facilities for life in general – so not only do you get satisfaction at work but also that nice experience at home.”
+“It’s a very well-kept secret but we’ve also got beautiful countryside, beaches and excellent facilities for life in general.
+Not only do you get satisfaction at work but also that nice experience at home.”

 “I trained in the North East but my wife got a job down in London so I spent five years teaching there before I persuaded her to move back to the North East.
 We’ve been back here now for five years.

 “Another big selling point is the people.
-They’re terrific, they’re lovely, they’re warm.
+They’re warm.
 Apart from the kids mocking my accent, which happens on a daily basis, I’ve always felt accepted.
-The folk in the North East are really welcoming.

-“Our mortgage now is about one third of the rent we were paying down south and we live in the centre of Newcastle.
+“Our mortgage now, living in the centre of Newcastle, is about a third of the rent we were paying down south.

-“Newcastle as a city is really coming up – there’s all sorts of exciting things happening in terms of new theatres opening, new bars opening.
+“And the city is really coming up; there are all sorts of exciting things happening in terms of new theatres, new bars opening.
 It’s got everything now and, on top of that, you can escape to the country in 10 minutes.
 Location wise it’s great.”